Coconut Whipped Cream – Dairy Free

 The amount of sugar you will need will depend upon how much of the milk you use, as it is difficult to just get the fat from the can.
 However, you can use a strainer to allow some of the milk to drain off.

-Using a chilled metal bowl also helps in achieving the best results.
+Using a chilled metal bowl also helps in achieving the best results when whipping any cream.

 Best used as a topping, not for layering, as it is heavier than dairy whipped cream.

-Another option for stiffer whipped cream is to just whip the coconut cream with some soy or rice milk powder.
+Another option for stiffer whipped cream is to just whip the coconut cream with some dairy free milk powder.

 1. Thanks for sharing this fabulous recipe as part of our “Gluten Free Baking With KitchenAid” event.
 I am so thrilled to have you contributing, and am very grateful that we are connected :)